willbraun/gridlock/README.md

 Play here - https://willbraun.github.io/gridlock/

+I am most proud of the "Computer - Hard" mode in settings.
+It is an AI that I created to play against you, and it is quite a challenge!
+I designed the AI based on chess engines, and it uses a minimax algorithm, alpha-beta pruning, and an evaluation function.
+Ask me about it if you're curious!

 # Rules

 - Gridlock starts with 6x6 grid of all numbers 1-9 multiplied together - 1 (1x1), 2 (1x2), up to 81 (9x9).